prasadkjose/OrganizeIt/README.md

 ### Issues

 If you find any bugs or have suggestions for improvements, feel free to [open an issue](https://github.com/prasadkjose/OrganizeIt/issues).
-We’re happy to review and address any problems.
+I am happy to review and address any problems.

 ## License